vaclavblazej/parameters-code/handcrafted/docs/legend/_index.md

 ## Hasse diagrams

-The Hasse diagrams show parameter inclusions.
+The Hasse diagrams show partially ordered set of parameter inclusions.
 Arrows that can be implied by other arrows are hidden for clarity.
-Parameters are represented by boxes with relations between them are depicted by directed edges.
+Parameters are represented by boxes and relations between them are depicted by arrows.

 **Parameter box** identifies a parameter by its most prominent name.
 Alternative names are listed on its page.

-**Directed edges** depict inclusions.
+**Arrows** depict inclusions.
-An edge from A to B implies that if A is upper bounded by $k$ then B is upper bounded by $f(k)$ where $f$ is a computable function.
+An arrow from A to B implies that if A is upper bounded by $k$ then B is upper bounded by $f(k)$ where $f$ is a computable function.
-Style of an arc represents the known upper bound on $f$:
+Style of an arrow represents the known upper bound on function $f$:

 * very thick black - $f$ is a constant, i.e., $A$ can have unbounded values while $B$ is always constant $O(1)$
 * thick black - $f$ is a linear or sublinear function $O(k)$